Download helpful materials to support you throughout KYMRIAH therapy.

 About a month after your KYMRIAH infusion, your treatment team will check your progress.
 Highly sensitive tests give a very precise measure of remission that may indicate to your treatment team how well KYMRIAH is working.
 Your treatment team will continue to monitor your progress after KYMRIAH.

 After you receive KYMRIAH, do not drive, operate heavy machinery, or do other dangerous activities for 8 weeks.
-Do not donate blood, organs, tissues, or cells for transplantation.
+Do not donate blood, organs, tissues, sperm, oocytes, and other cells.

 You should plan to stay within 2 hours of your KYMRIAH Treatment Center for at least 4 weeks after receiving KYMRIAH.